-The Office of the Provost annually evaluates more than 50 career-track dossiers, plus track transfers.
+The Office of the Provost evaluates more than one hundred dossiers for promotion each year.
 Every dossier is read by over twenty reviewers, including external reviewers, departmental and college committees, and heads and deans.
 To avoid problems, promotion dossiers must follow the Dossier Template and established procedures.
 Dossiers are returned to departments when required formats and procedures are not followed.
 As noted in the Most Common Problems section, most problems arise due to conflict of interest, such as when heads have coauthored or collaborated with candidates, In that case, a surrogate head should be solicited.

 Candidates and departments/units are responsible for following procedures and submitting materials in a timely manner.
 If a dean or college committee determines a dossier is missing essential elements, the evaluation process may be halted until materials are secured.
 In some circumstances, a dean may choose to re-initiate the department-level review.
+Likewise, if the University Advisory Committee finds that reviews have been affected by a poor dossier, the committee may request that materials be revised or added.
+This action re-initiates the review at the departmental level.
 While these steps may be taken when candidates have not provided the required information, candidates are responsible for submitting dossiers materials by the deadline.
 We encourage all department heads to attend the promotion review workshop every year for updates.

-The Dossier Template provides checklists of requirements to divide the sections of the promotion dossiers.
-The checklists note the items to be reviewed in each section and thereby help to ensure consistency and completeness in dossiers.
+The Dossier Template provides checklists of requirements to divide the sections of promotion dossiers.
+The checklists note the items to be reviewed in each section, and thereby help to ensure consistency and completeness in dossiers.
 The checklists also help to save time at each level of the review process.

-The dossier materials should be in a searchable PDF

-format.
-Candidates can create or edit existing documents to a searchable PDF format using the Adobe Acrobat Pro (free download with Net ID and password through Adobe Creative Campus.)
-Department and unit coordinators or personnel can review the RPT Administrator Training slides (see Promotion Workshops) for information on how to
+The dossier materials should be in a searchable PDF format.
+Candidates can create or edit existing documents to a searchable PDF format using the Adobe Acrobat Pro (free download with Net ID and